Coffee production in Puerto Rico: History

-In 1898, the United States obtained the island from Spain, and it subsequently saw a decline in coffee production, as emphasis was placed more on growing sugar cane commercially.
+In 1898, the United States obtained the island from Spain, and it subsequently saw a decline in coffee production as emphasis moved towards growing sugar cane commercially.
 However, there is now a resurgence of coffee production, with the traditional hacienda estates reopening, and additional areas being brought under the crop.
-New coffee farms have been started in the Cordillera Central where the nutrient content in the volcanic soil is conducive to high value production of gourmet coffee.
+New coffee farms have started in the Cordillera Central where the nutrient content in the volcanic soil is conducive to high value production of gourmet coffee.

 Production

 The island's coffee producing areas are spread throughout Puerto Rico, lying at an elevation range of 2400–2780 feet in the western central mountainous terrain extending from Rincón to Orocovis.
 There is also potential for growing coffee in the higher elevations in places such as Ponce, with a peak of 4390 feet in elevation.
-The main areas which produce coffee are in the municipalities of Yauco, Puerto Rico, Adjuntas, San Sebastián, Lares and Las Marías in the northwestern central part of the country.
+The main areas which produce coffee are in the municipalities of Yauco, Adjuntas, San Sebastián, Lares, and Las Marías in the northwestern central part of the country.
 In recent years, production has been affected by factors such as cloud cover, climate change, high cost of production, and the effects of political unrest.
 It is also reported that about half of the crop remains unpicked because pickers are not available.

 Coffea arabica is the main species of coffee grown; popular varieties are Bourbon, Typica, Pacas and Catimor.
 The local consumption accounts for one third of the produce.
-Coffee from Dominican Republic and Mexico is also imported for commercial grade coffees for local consumption by fast foods and most small town cafeterias.
-The exported quantity is, however, very limited.
+Coffee from the Dominican Republic and Mexico is also imported for commercial grade coffees for local consumption by fast foods and most small town cafeterias.
+However, the exported quantity is very limited.

+Coffee Harvest Celebrations

+There are a number of celebrations and festivals that honor the end of the coffee harvesting season in Puerto Rico.
+Typically each major producing region has its own version of this.

+The oldest and most celebrated annual coffee festival in Puerto Rico is the Yauco Coffee Festival or Festival del Café.
+Its inaugural year was 1975.

+Other festivals which take place in Puerto Rico are: